particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 ### <!-- shared-diagram-label m-hat usb title-label-paren -->USB-C (1)<!-- end -->

 USB-C can be used for powering the M-HAT and the Raspberry Pi.

+This USB-C connector also provides USB access to the M.2 SoM for programming over USB or accessing the Particle USB serial debug.

 It is recommended that you use this USB-C connector instead of the one on the Pi, as the Pi may not provide sufficient power for the cellular modem unless also used with a battery.

-This USB-C connector also provides USB access to the M.2 SoM for programming over USB or accessing the Particle USB serial debug.
+You should not connect both USB-C cables at the same time.

 See also [Power](#power), below.

 ### <!-- shared-diagram-label m-hat pd-led title-label-paren -->USB-C PD LED (2)<!-- end -->

-This LED will turn on when USB-C PD has been negotiated.
+This LED will turn on when USB-C PD (power delivery) has been negotiated with the charger or host.

 ### <!-- shared-diagram-label m-hat dc-in title-label-paren -->DC IN (3)<!-- end -->

-Optional 5V - 12V DC power input (fscrew terminals).
+Optional 5V - 12V DC power input (screw terminals).

 See also [Power](#power), below.